Cookie preferences

 Parking in Ipoh Old Town is significantly easier than in KL.
 Free street parking is available along many of the heritage streets, particularly on Jalan Sultan Iskandar Shah and the streets surrounding the Ipoh Railway Station.
 Metered street parking in the core Old Town area costs RM0.60 per hour and operates from 8:00 AM to 5:00 PM on weekdays.
 After 5:00 PM and on weekends, most metered spots become free.

-For hassle-free parking, use the paid car parks near Ipoh Parade shopping mall (RM2-3 per entry) or the municipal car park behind the Birch Memorial Clock Tower.
-From either location, the main heritage attractions, Concubine Lane, and the best coffee shops are within a 5-10 minute walk.
-Avoid parking directly on Concubine Lane itself during peak hours, as the narrow lane becomes congested with pedestrian traffic and delivery vehicles.
+For straightforward paid parking, use the car parks near Ipoh Parade shopping mall (RM2–3 per entry) or the municipal car park behind the Birch Memorial Clock Tower.
+From either location, the main heritage attractions, Concubine Lane, and the best coffee shops are within a 5–10 minute walk.
+Avoid parking directly on Concubine Lane itself during peak hours — the narrow lane gets congested with pedestrian traffic and delivery vehicles.

 Top Attractions Around Ipoh

 Ipoh Old Town is the heart of any visit.
-The heritage district between Jalan Sultan Idris Shah and Jalan Dato Maharaja Lela features beautifully restored colonial shophouses, independent cafes, boutique galleries, and some of Malaysia's most photographed street art.
+The heritage district between Jalan Sultan Idris Shah and Jalan Dato Maharaja Lela features well-preserved colonial shophouses, independent cafes, boutique galleries, and some of Malaysia's most photographed street art.
 Ernest Zacharevic, the artist behind Penang's famous murals, created several pieces in Ipoh that have become landmarks in their own right.
-Concubine Lane (Lorong Panglima) is the most visited street, a narrow pedestrian alley lined with souvenir shops, food stalls, and historical markers explaining the lane's colourful past.
+Concubine Lane (Lorong Panglima) is the most visited street — a narrow pedestrian alley lined with souvenir shops, food stalls, and historical markers explaining the lane's documented past.

-Sam Poh Tong is the most impressive of Ipoh's cave temples, set inside a massive limestone cavern with a serene garden courtyard.
-Entry is free, and the temple is located about 10 minutes south of Old Town by car.
+Sam Poh Tong is the most impressive of Ipoh's cave temples, set inside a massive limestone cavern with an open garden courtyard.
+Entry is free; the temple is about 10 minutes south of Old Town by car.
 Nearby, Kek Lok Tong offers another cave temple experience with panoramic views of the surrounding limestone karst landscape from its rear garden.
-Kellie's Castle, a 20-minute drive south of Ipoh near Batu Gajah, is an unfinished colonial mansion with a fascinating history.
+Kellie's Castle — a 20-minute drive south of Ipoh near Batu Gajah — is an unfinished colonial mansion with a well-documented history.
 Entry costs RM5 for adults.
 For families, Lost World of Tambun is a water park and hot springs resort built against a limestone cliff face, with day passes from RM80 for adults and RM68 for children.

 Ipoh is proof that Malaysia's best experiences are not always in the capital.
-A two-hour drive delivers you to a town where heritage architecture, world-class street food, and dramatic limestone landscapes combine into something genuinely special.
+A two-hour drive delivers you to a town where heritage architecture, renowned street food, and dramatic limestone landscapes come together in a way few Malaysian cities can match.
 The ease of the journey makes the reward feel almost unfair.

 Why the KL to Ipoh Drive Deserves a Spot on Your Itinerary